Erin’s Recipe Rundown

 Ingredients You’ll Need

-- Gluten-free 1:1 baking flour: I recommend using a high-quality 1:1 gluten-free baking flour.
-Be sure it contains xanthan gum.
-This is a key ingredient that ensures the dough holds together and that the cookies have a nice chewiness to them!
+- Gluten-free flour: I recommend using a high-quality gluten-free measure-for-measure flour that contains xanthan gum to ensure that the dough holds together and that the cookies have a nice chewiness to them!

-- Sprinkles: These are my favorite certified gluten-free sprinkles to buy on Amazon!
+- Sprinkles: They wouldn’t be funfetti cookies without sprinkles!
+These are my favorite certified gluten-free sprinkles to buy on Amazon.

-- In a large bowl using a hand mixer or a stand mixer fitted with a paddle attachment, beat the butter and granulated sugar together on medium-high speed until creamed, about 1 minute.
+- In a large bowl: Use a hand mixer or a stand mixer with a paddle attachment to cream the butter and sugar together on medium-high speed (about 1 minute).

-- Add the egg and vanilla extract and beat on high speed until combined, about 1 minute.
-Scrape down the sides and up the bottom of the bowl and beat again as needed to combine.
+- With the mixer on high: Add the egg and vanilla to the mixture and beat until combined (about 1 minute).
+I recommend scraping down the sides and bottom of the bowl along the way, as needed.

 For a holiday version, try these gluten-free Christmas cookies!